mohamedfayad99/My-Portfolio/README.md

 # My-Portfolio
+## personal website built using the latest MVC .NET Core 6 framework.
+It serves as a showcase of my professional achievements, skills, and projects, providing a comprehensive overview of my career and capabilities.
 ##  Portfolio to pushing my Achievements on it Using MVC .net core 6
 ## i deployed my portfolio on somme.com to you can see it
 ## to see my home page use http://www.portfolio.somee.com